refinedmods/refinedarchitect/.github/SUPPORT.md

 ## I have found a bug

-If you have found a bug, please report it on a [GitHub issues](https://github.com/refinedmods/refinedarchitect/issues).
+If you have found a bug, please report it on [GitHub issues](https://github.com/refinedmods/refinedarchitect/issues).